Get 80% off your plan for your first 3 months*

 Here's what a strong value proposition does for your business:

-- Differentiates your business: shows what makes you unique in a crowded market
+• Differentiates your business by showing what makes you unique in a crowded market.

-- Guides your marketing: gives your advertising, website, and sales conversations a consistent focus
+• Guides your marketing plan by giving your advertising, website, and sales conversations a consistent focus.

-- Aligns your team: ensures everyone in your business can explain your value the same way; in fact, specific training on the customer value proposition (CVP) enhances salesperson organisational commitment.
+• Aligns your team so everyone can explain your value the same way.
+Specific training on the customer value proposition enhances salesperson organisational commitment.

-- Saves time: helps you attract customers who are a good fit and filter out those who aren't
+• Saves time by helping you attract customers who are a good fit and filter out those who aren't.

 What makes a good value proposition?

-- focuses on benefits: explains how your product or service improves the customer's life.
-Academic research identifies a framework of 14 distinct customer benefits.
+Explain how your product or service improves the customer's life, rather than listing features.
+Academic research identifies a framework of 14 distinct customer benefits that strong value propositions draw from.
+Frame everything through the customer's perspective.

 Value proposition examples